butterfly-ops/docs/database.md

 ## Insert Queries

-You can run Insert Queries using database client.
+You can run insert queries using database client.

 ### Insert